 Happy is the writer with a habit!
-If you want to write a book fast, write daily.
+If you want to learn how to write a book fast, it’s quite straightforward: write daily.
 Routine wins the race.
-Most of my writers follow the encouragement we give to write first thing, fresh from dreams, emboldened by coffee and in advance of the maddening crowds, the kids and the day job.
+Most of my writers follow the encouragement we give to have their writing sessions first thing, fresh from dreams, emboldened by coffee and in advance of the maddening crowds, the kids and the day job.

 It’s a great feeling to have your really important work out of the way before you attend to lesser emergencies!
-Don’t switch on that phone, don’t check email, take one hour for yourself and you’ll see how enriching it is not just for your novel in progress but for your wellbeing.
+Don’t switch on that phone, don’t check email before you begin writing.
+Take one hour for yourself and you’ll see how enriching it is not just for your work in progress but for your wellbeing.

 The early bird that writes the novel: A case for embracing the magic of 5 am

 The birds are chirping, and it takes me a moment to realise that the faint noise is coming from my alarm clock, marking the beginning of a new day, rather than actual birds, as I am gently drawn from my dreams.

 I rub my eyes sleepily.
 My alarm clock reads 05.05.
 Trying to make as little noise as possible, I sit up, take a swig of water and carefully sneak out of the bedroom, so I don’t wake my partner, who is blissfully unaware of the magic about to happen ten feet away from him.

 I waddle into the kitchen, put on the kettle and brew myself a large mug of Yogi tea.
 I hop into the shower where I spend an obscene amount of time daydreaming, kindling my imagination until it is fully ablaze and I’m consumed by the energy coursing through my body, buzzing with anticipation for what is about to transpire.

 I wrap myself in a bathrobe and, at last, stand in front of the door that leads to my study: my library, my writing sanctum, my happy place.